oil-rs/oil/docs/DESIGN.md

-### ⛽ Oil
+### 🦅 Hawk
-Oil is a friendly, expression-based, immutable functional programming language for building scalable software.
+Hawk is a friendly, expression-based, immutable functional programming language for math at scale

 ### Philosophy
 * Simplicity